-Educational Leadership, MED with Emphasis Areas
+Educational Leadership, MED with Emphasis Area

-The Master of Education (M.Ed.) in Educational Leadership program is designed for candidates who wish to prepare for school leadership in the areas of School Leader (principal), Reading, Gifted Education, or Instructional Coach.
+The Master of Education (MEd) in Educational Leadership program is designed for candidates who wish to prepare for school leadership.
 This degree program emphasizes the multifaceted-roles in the changing paradigms of school leadership.
-It consists of a core curriculum of 6 hours and an additional 30 hours of electives per emphasis.
+It consists of 36 hours of specific School Leader courses.

-The M.Ed. in Educational Leadership courses are designed to meet the Professional Standards for Education Leaders.
+The MEd in Educational Leadership courses are designed to meet the Professional Standards for Education Leaders.
 The coursework is foundational, theoretical, applicable, and uses a common language for results aligned to a standards-based approach for determining performance levels.
 The courses are designed for students who are currently working in the field of education and desire advancement in their careers.